Car-Rental Costs

 By Rick Steves

 Renting a car in Europe isn't much more complicated than in the US, except for some byzantine insurance options.
+The main difference: Cars with automatic transmissions can be more expensive and less common.
 Making informed choices can help you avoid hassles and save money.
 Once you're free and easy behind the wheel of a European car, it's all worth it.

-Basic rental rates vary from company to company, month to month, and country to country.
-The cheapest company for rental in one country might be the most expensive in the next.
+Basic rental rates vary from company to company, week to week, and country to country.
+The cheapest company for rental in one country could be the most expensive in the next.
 Comparison-shop to figure out which one is best for your trip.

 The basic rates you'll see quoted nearly always include unlimited mileage, value-added tax, and (legally required) third-party liability insurance.
 When getting estimates, be sure to include any extras (second driver, child seat, automatic transmission).